Skip to main content

 To distribute credentials through the distributed encrypted key-value store, you must first create a named vault with a key-value map to store the username and password-pair.

-Click Secrets in the sidebar, then click Create new vault.
+Click Vaults in the sidebar, then click Add.

 Add vault